louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 The Flexicast QUIC source SHOULD NOT consider the receiver as an active member of the flexicast flow before it has received an
 FC_STATE with the LISTEN action from the receiver.
 This process avoids the unhappy case where the receiver wants to join the flexicast flow, but no underlying multicast distribution tree could be constructed toward the receiver (e.g., it lies in a unicast-only network).
-By not considering the receiver an active member of the group, the Flexicast QUIC source avoid considering all sent packets as lost, potentially impacting its congestion state.
+By not considering such receiver as an active member of the group, the Flexicast QUIC source avoids considering all sent packets as lost, potentially impacting its congestion state.

 ## Underlying (multicast) network

-If the IP destination address received from the MC_ANNOUNCE is a multicast IP address, the receiver MUST notify the underlying network its interest to receive multicast packets to this address.
+If the IP destination address in the FC_ANNOUNCE frame is a multicast IP address, the receiver MUST notify the underlying network of its interest to receive multicast packets to this address.
 In an IP multicast network, this is done by sending an IGMP/MLD join on (S,G) in the case of single-source multicast.
-If the IP destination address received from the MC_ANNOUNCE is the unicast address of the receiver, it means that unicast-duplication mode is used to receive flexicast flow packets.
+If the IP destination address in the FC_ANNOUNCE frame is the unicast address of the receiver, it means that the source uses unicast-duplication.
 The receiver MAY also wait to receive the FC_KEY frame of the corresponding flexicast flow to avoid receiving packets that it will not be able to process before receiving the required TLS keys.